csc7/PP4_CI_WQCS/README.md

 <br>

 ## **Accessibility**
 https://wave.webaim.org/ was used to validate accessibility.
-Although there are warnings, all pages contains zero errors.
+Although there are warnings, all pages contain zero errors.
 Please check evidence below:

 <details>
     <summary>Instructions Page</summary>